emerone/QR-code/README.md

 # QR-code

-Qr code app using api fromn goqr.me
+Qr code app using API from goqr.me